 3.6 Solids Flux

-A clarifier state point analysis (SPA) was performed for Port Richmond based on the provided DMR data.
+A clarifier state point analysis (SPA) was performed for Port Richmond based on the provided DMR data in order to assess whether the final settling tanks were stressed based on solids loading and settling capacity.
 The state is a graphical approach derived from solids flux theory.
 It takes into consideration mixed liquor concentrations, settling characteristics, available surface area for compaction, and recycled flow rates.
 Figure 3-6 provides an explanation of the elements considered in a state point analysis.
 A clarifier is considered overloaded when the state point (intersection of overflow and underflow rate operating line) is above the settling flux curve, or when the underflow rate goes above the settling flux curve.